factor/factor/README.txt

 * Source organization

+The following four directories are managed by the module system; consult the documentation for details:

-  doc/ - the developer's handbook, and various other bits and pieces contrib/ - various handy libraries not part of the core examples/ - small examples illustrating various language features fonts/ - TrueType fonts used by UI library/ - sources for the library, written in Factor vm/ - sources for the Factor runtime, written in C
+  apps/ - user-contributed applications libs/ - user-contributed libraries demos/ - small examples illustrating various language features core/ - sources for the library, written in Factor

+  fonts/ - TrueType fonts used by UI vm/ - sources for the Factor runtime, written in C

 * Community